ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 After having deleted an OSCORE group, the Group Manager can inform the group members by means of the following two methods.
 When contacting a group member, the Group Manager uses the pairwise secure communication association established with that member during its joining process (see {{Section 6 of I-D.ietf-ace-key-groupcomm-oscore}}).

 * The Group Manager sends an individual request message to each group member, targeting the respective resource used to perform the group rekeying process (see {{Section 11.1 of I-D.ietf-ace-key-groupcomm-oscore}}).
-The Group Manager uses the same format of the Join Response message in {{Section 6.3 of I-D.ietf-ace-key-groupcomm-oscore}}, where only the parameters 'gkty', 'key', and 'ace_groupcomm_profile' are present, and the 'key' parameter is the empty CBOR map.
+The Group Manager uses the same format of the Join Response message in {{Section 6.3 of I-D.ietf-ace-key-groupcomm-oscore}}, where only the parameters 'gkty', 'key', and 'ace_groupcomm_profile' are present, and the value of the 'key' parameter encodes the empty CBOR map.

 * A group member may subscribe for updates to the group-membership resource associated with the OSCORE group.
 In particular, if this relies on CoAP Observe {{RFC7641}}, a group member would receive a 4.04 (Not Found) notification response from the Group Manager, since the group-configuration resource has been deallocated upon deleting the OSCORE group (see {{Section 6.1 of RFC9594}}).
-The response MUST have Content-Format set to application/concise-problem-details+cbor {{RFC9290}} and is formatted as defined in {{Section 4.1.2 of RFC9594}}.
+The response MUST have Content-Format set to "application/concise-problem-details+cbor" {{RFC9290}} and is formatted as defined in {{Section 4.1.2 of RFC9594}}.
 Within the Custom Problem Detail entry 'ace-groupcomm-error', the value of the 'error-id' field MUST be set to 6 ("Group deleted").

 When being informed about the deletion of the OSCORE group, a group member deletes the OSCORE Security Context that it stores as associated with that group, and possibly deallocates any dedicated control resource intended for the Group Manager that it has for that group.